droidian/feedbackd/README.md

 ```sh
   gsettings set org.sigxcpu.feedbackd profile full
 ```
-## fbdcli
+## fbcli

-`fbdcli` can be used to trigger feedback for different events.
+`fbcli` can be used to trigger feedback for different events.
 Here are some examples:

 ### Phone call
 Run feedbacks for event `phone-incoming-call` until explicitly stopped: